Correctness-first, cross-target functional language

 Details: Catastrophes Caused by Programming Language Defects.

-Short answer: almost nobody is going to solve them (proofs coming soon).
+Short answer: almost nobody is going to solve them.

 Maybe with